shivanshuag/securesite/README.txt

   - Authentication type

-    Two methods of authentication are available.
-Please note that the HTTP Auth method requires extra configuration if PHP is not installed as an Apache module.
-See the Known issues section of this file for a work-around.
+    Three methods of authentication are available.
+Please note that HTTP authentication requires extra configuration if PHP is not installed as an Apache module.
+See the Known issues section of this file for details.

+    1. HTTP digest

+       This will enable HTTP digest authentication.
+The user's browser will prompt for the user's name and password before displaying the page.

+       Digest authentication protects a user's password from eavesdroppers when you are not using SSL to encrypt the connection.
+However, it can only be used when a copy of the password is stored on the server.
+For security reasons, Drupal does not store passwords.
+You will need to configure scripts to securely save passwords and authenticate users.
+See README.txt in the digest_md5 directory for details.

+       When digest authentication is enabled, passwords will be saved when users log in or set their passwords.
+If you use digest authentication to protect your whole site, you should allow guest access or allow another authentication type until users whose passwords are not yet saved have logged in.
+Otherwise, you may lock yourself out of your own site.

-    1. Use HTTP Auth
+    1. HTTP basic

-       This will enable browser-based authentication.
-When a protected page is accessed, the user's web browser will display a user name and password log-in form.
-This is the recommend method for secure feeds.
+       This will enable HTTP basic authentication.
+The user's browser will prompt for the user's name and password before displaying the page.
+       Basic authentication is not secure unless you are using SSL to encrypt the connection.

     2. Use HTML log-in form

        This method uses a themeable HTML log-in form for user name and password input.
 This method is the most reliable as it does not rely on the browser for authentication.
-This method does not work for secure feeds.
+Like HTTP basic, it is insecure unless you are using SSL to encrypt the connection.

+    HTTP authentication is recommended for secure feeds, because feed readers are not likely to be able to handle forms.
+You can enable all three types of authentication at the same time.

+  - Digest authentication script

+    For security, HTTP digest authentication uses an external script to check passwords.
+Enter the digest authentication script exactly as it would appear on the command line.

+  - Password storage script

+    For security, HTTP digest authentication uses an external script to save passwords.
+Enter the password storage script exactly as it would appear on the command line.

   - Authentication realm